MontaQLabs/sublua/README.md

 SubLua makes Substrate accessible to these ecosystems without requiring developers to learn Rust or JavaScript.

+## The Need for SubLua

+Before SubLua, integrating Substrate chains with Lua-based applications required complex workarounds or learning entirely new languages.
+This created a barrier for:

+**Game Developers**: Popular game engines like LÖVE2D, Defold, and Corona SDK use Lua for scripting.
+Game developers wanting to add blockchain features (player-owned assets, token rewards, leaderboards) had no direct path to Substrate chains.

+**Roblox Developers**: While Roblox uses Luau (not standard Lua), the concepts are similar.
+SubLua's HTTP proxy architecture could enable Roblox games to interact with Substrate chains through external services.

+**IoT and Embedded Systems**: Many IoT devices and embedded systems use Lua for configuration and scripting (OpenWrt, NodeMCU, etc.).
+SubLua enables these devices to participate in Substrate networks for micropayments, data verification, or device authentication.

+**Existing Lua Applications**: Millions of applications already use Lua - from web servers (OpenResty) to network equipment.
+SubLua lets these systems integrate blockchain functionality without major rewrites.

+SubLua opens up the entire Substrate ecosystem to these use cases, enabling new types of applications that bridge traditional software with blockchain capabilities.

 ## Contributing

 This is early-stage development.
 Areas that need work: